 Justice Scalia’s animating concerns will remain enduring touchstones of our law: the importance of protecting the roles of legislatures, juries, and the people; ensuring fair notice; and preserving liberty by limiting judicial discretion and prosecutorial power.
 His criminal jurisprudence is thus a microcosm of a principled judicial approach to law more generally, and he will be greatly missed.

 Bibas, Stephanos, "Justice Scalia’s Originalism and Formalism: The Rule of Criminal Law as a Law of Rules" (2016).
-Faculty Scholarship.
+All Faculty Scholarship.
 1664.

 Constitutional Law Commons, Criminal Law Commons, Criminal Procedure Commons, Fourth Amendment Commons, Judges Commons, Jurisprudence Commons, Law and Politics Commons, Law and Society Commons, Law Enforcement and Corrections Commons, Legal History Commons, Public Law and Legal Theory Commons, Rule of Law Commons, Supreme Court of the United States Commons